-Although it has forever ruined the Rossini overture for me (and, presumably, for countless others) The Rabbit of Seville (1949) is one of a large handful of peerless animated masterpieces.
+Although it has forever ruined the Rossini overture for me (and, presumably, for countless others) The Rabbit of Seville (1949) is one of a small handful of truly peerless animated masterpieces.
 The timing and sheer compression of the gags, the respectful but free-form use of the music, and the spectacular animation make this one of the undisputed champs in the field.
 If I was forced to choose one Bugs cartoon, or one Jones, for that proverbial desert island, it would probably be this one.
-Bravo!

 Herewith, portions of the deathless libretto by opera bouffe master Michael Maltese…